ESS Technology: Present day

-Founders
+Staff

-Forrest Mozer continues his research work at the University of California, these days as Associate Director of Space Sciences.
+Forrest Mozer continues his research work at the University of California as Associate Director of Space Sciences.
 He was awarded EGU Hannes Alfven Medallist 2004 for his work in electrical field measurement and space plasma and also was involved in building the microphone to record sounds from the Mars Lander.
 He is a member of the board of directors of Sensory, Inc.

-Fred Chan held a number of positions at ESS, and was CEO of Vialta, an internet offshoot of ESS, until his stepping down on July 18, 2007, to pursue philanthropic interests.
+Fred Chan held a number of positions at ESS, and was CEO of Vialta, an internet offshoot of ESS, before stepping down from his position on July 18, 2007, to pursue philanthropic interests.